philipparndt/eclipse-bug-536592/README.md

 # eclipse-bug-536592

-This in an example with two projects that are containing a: runtime dependency from `some.consumer` to `some.provider`
+In this example there are two projects that containing a: runtime dependency from `some.consumer` to `some.provider`

 and a